Jigme Lingpa: Longchen Nyingthig

-Jigme Lingpa was a reincarnation of two important masters, Vimalamitra and King Trisong Deutsen.
+Jigme Lingpa is held by tradition to be the reincarnation of two important masters, Vimalamitra and King Trisong Deutsen.
 As the embodiment of these two figures, Tibet's two primary Dzogchen lineages were combined in him—the Vima Nyingtik and Khandro Nyingtik, both of which are contained in the Nyingtik Yapshi.
 Hence, the Longchen Nyingthig terma cycle is considered a condensation of these profound teachings.